 Trying to fill in the gaps on a form for a service call after the fact causes problems quickly.
 It's easy to forget details or mix up what happened between multiple jobs completed in a day.

-Collecting data while your team is onsite means you're more likely to get all of the information you need.
+Collecting data while your field service team is onsite means you're more likely to get all of the information you need.
 People won't forget to answer a question or not include an important detail when they fill out a form on their mobile device right in the moment.

 With required questions and geo-location, you'll know exactly where a submission was sent or question answered, as well as receiving more complete and accurate data every time.